0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 The texts restarted immediately after I told Gavin I wasn't interested.
 This time they went to my Google Voice number too, not just my regular phone.

-Then the stalker told me to go look at my car.

-I went to the parking garage and checked from a distance, looking at another car nearby before slowly peering over at mine.
-It was vandalized.
+The stalker told me to go look at my car.
+He suggested there was a 'gift' for me, which made me think it was a bomb.
+I went down to my parking garage and checked from a distance, walking up to ANOTHER CAR and pretending to be looking at that one, only briefly glancing at my Kia from across the floor.
+I walked back to my apartment and told the stalker my car was fine.
+He said that now he knew what kind of car I drove.
+Except *no he didn't, anyone who watched me that night would have thought I owned this SUV I was standing next to.*
+I said oh yeah, what car.
+He said a grey Kia sedan.
+This tracks well for someone who was just driven to a concert in it.

-I had traded in my old red Jeep in August 2025, after Gavin and I had stopped hanging out.
+*I had traded in my old red Jeep in August 2025, after Gavin and I had stopped hanging out.
 Almost nobody knew I had a new car.
-Gavin had just ridden in it four days earlier.
+Gavin had just taken a ride in it four days earlier.*

-After that, the harassment expanded.
-Michael started getting texts too.
-The numbers claimed to know exactly where Michael was at different points throughout the day.
+After this, the harassment expanded.
+My roomate began to get texts too.
+The numbers claimed to know exactly where he was at different points throughout the day.
 Some numbers posed as coworkers of mine, others as insurance agents.
-One spoofed call came from an iPhone we were able to trace to a Snapchat account connected to one of Gavin's associates.
+One spoofed call came from an iPhone we were able to trace to a Snapchat account connected to one of Gavin's friends.
+Funny enough, we thought this might be Gavin, since Gavin is the ONLY person I have been romantically intertwined with who has had access to my roommate's phone number.
+We were all put into a group chat last year, when we all went out together with a big group.

+[insert screenshot of group chat].

 ---